wymankhuu/Playlab-Learning/docs/features/overview.md

 * Understand the rationale behind each feature's design
 * Learn best practices for implementing features into your Playlab projects
 * Troubleshoot common issues independently

 ---
+## **:material-file-search: How to Use This Documentation**

+* **Browse by Category**
+    * Use the navigation menu to explore features by category
+    * Start with core features if you're new to Playlab
+* **Search Functionality**
+    * Use the search bar to find specific features or topics
+    * Try different keywords if you don't find what you need initially
+---

 ## **:material-brain: Our Development Philosophy**

 At Playlab, we follow these principles when developing new features: